dev-island/sprint-20_online-cohort/Authentication.md

 Once we've build the backend, we'll also need to build a way on the client to keep track of the user's authenticated state

+### Logging out with JWT
+Since we're not storing the JWT on the backend, we technically could just delete the JWT from the client.
+However, it would still be considered "valid" if some how someone was able to get it and use it to send to the backend.
+So there are a few things you should do IF you want to be extra secure:
+1. Set a reasonable expiration time on tokens
+2. Delete the stored token from client side upon log out
+3. Have DB of no longer active tokens that still have some time to live
+4. Query provided token against The Blacklist on every authorized request

 ==Disclaimer==
 Blog post on the dangers of using JWTs for user sessions:
 [JSON Web Tokens (JWT) are Dangerous for User Sessions — Here’s a Solution](https://redis.com/blog/json-web-tokens-jwt-are-dangerous-for-user-sessions/)